crytic/building-secure-contracts/program-analysis/echidna/basic/working-with-eth.md

 ## Introduction

-We will see how to use ether during the fuzzing fuzzed.
+We will see how to use ether during a fuzzing campaign.
 The following smart contract will be used as example:

 ```solidity
 contract C {